jadry92/django-m2m/README.md

-# django-basic-template
+# Music App

-This is a start point for a project, it has the basic configuration for a django project.
+This project is an example of how to use ManyToManyField in Django.

 ** This project is not ready for production **